 The bill H. 4164 proposes to amend the South Carolina Code of Laws by adding Section 12-6-3531, which establishes a tax credit for taxpayers who invest in community development corporations or community development financial institutions.
 Specifically, taxpayers can claim a credit of thirty-three percent of their investments, and for cash donations to certified entities, a credit of fifty percent is available.
-To qualify for these credits, taxpayers must obtain a certification from the South Carolina Department of Commerce, which ensures that the entity is recognized as a community development corporation or financial institution.
+To qualify for these credits, taxpayers must obtain certification from the South Carolina Department of Commerce, which will also monitor the investments and manage the allocation of credits on a first-come, first-served basis.
 The total amount of credits is capped at fifteen million dollars for all taxpayers across all taxable years, with a limit of three million dollars for any single taxable year.

 Statutes affected: